jhwang04/ZombieSurvival/CLASSLIST.md

     * game window that the display is inside of
   * Button nextWaveButton
     * button to advance to the next wave
+  * Button useHealthKitButton
+    * button to use up one health kit

 **Methods:**
   * draw(Graphics g)